sf-wdi-19-20/modules/w7_d1_0_intro_trees/README.md

 ## Trees

-Trees are a kind of "directed acyclic graph".
+In computer science, trees are a kind of "directed acyclic graph".

 In "directed" graphs, the edges are all like one-way roads.
 You can only move on an edge (called "traversing" the edge) in one direction.
 The word "acyclic" describes graphs without any cycles; that is, there's no cycle of edges that will lead you back to a node if you leave it.